After our day at the Zoo, we hit East Berlin for some more history.

 The End Of Hostility

-In the 28 years that followed the erection of the wall the East and West developed independently.
+In the 28 years that followed the erection of the wall, the East and West developed independently.
 Hostilities began to easy throughout the 70’s and the 80’s, and through unilateral agreements, movement and trade between the two sides became easier.
-Escape attempts still continued.
+Escape attempts continued.

 As we walked around the Eastern part of Berlin, we took in a lot of the sections of the Wall.
 This included the Berlin Wall Memorial and the East Side Gallery.
 We did this under our own pace so I was able to spend a bit more time on the photos.
-Hopefully they don’t look to touristy.
+Hopefully, they don’t look too touristy.